This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - X-rays may be done to look for broken bones or other injuries around your wound.
 They may also be used to check for foreign objects such as dirt or metal.

 - Cleansing may be done by rinsing the wound with sterile water.
 Germ-killing solutions may also be used.
-Your caregiver may cut open a part of the affected area to clean it better.
+Your healthcare provider may cut open a part of the affected area to clean it better.

 - Debridement is surgery to clean and remove objects, dirt, or dead skin and tissues from the wound area.
-Your caregivers may also drain the wound to clean out pus.
+Your healthcare providers may also drain the wound to clean out pus.

 - Surgery may be needed if your wound is deep and blood vessels, bones, or nerves need to be repaired.
 Your wound may be left open until it heals, or it may be closed right away with stitches.